 the spendings on technological investments in the area of a smart city will increase to 158 billion dollars in 2022

 How quickly does the world consumption of electrical energy increase?

 According to the „Global trends to 2030 – Challenges and choices for Europe” report prepared by the ESPAS, the world consumption of electrical energy will increase by 1,7% per year.
 Two crucial trends are behind it: the increase in population and the rising economic growth.

 Which sector has the largest potential influence on the global realization of the Sustainable Development Goals?

-According to “The Relationship between Investor Materiality and the Sustainable Development Goals: A Methodological Framework” [G Betti, C. Consolandi, R. G. Eccles] research conducted in June 2018, a sector which has the largest potential influence on the realization of the 17 Goals of Sustainable Development is healthcare.
+According to “The Relationship between Investor Materiality and the Sustainable Development Goals: A Methodological Framework” External link.
+[G Betti, C. Consolandi, R. G. Eccles] research conducted in June 2018, a sector which has the largest potential influence on the realization of the 17 Goals of Sustainable Development is healthcare.

 The model retained in the research analyses the importance of the private and public sectors in the realization of the goals, as well as the dependencies between those sectors.
 Creating arbitrary guidelines for all sectors and all goals is very difficult because of limited access to data coming from outside of companies.
 There’s a reason why we’re talking about medical services in the context of smart cities.
 The technological solutions that support professionals in caring for their patients’ health are an important part of the creation of a smart ecosystem, which has the improvement of human population’s quality of life in its core.